-- 2. Where a director amidst performance of his or her duty proves in contravention of laws and, as a result, leads to an impairment to another, such director shall assume the responsibility for compensation to such impaired another. - 3.
-The Company's managers, supervisors shall assume the responsibility for damage indemnity same as that to be assumed by the directors within the scope of their performance of duty. - permissible, indemnify the Company for any losses or damages incurred by the Company if such loss or damage is incurred as a result of a Director's breach of laws or regulations in the course of performing his duties.
+- may, at its resolution, take the gain so obtained as the Company's gain. - 2.
+Where a director amidst performance of his or her duty proves in contravention of laws and, as a result, leads to an impairment to another, such director shall assume the responsibility for compensation to such impaired another. - 3.
+The Company's managers, supervisors shall assume the responsibility for damage indemnity same as that to be assumed by the directors within the scope of their performance of duty. - made for the benefit of the Company.
+The Directors shall, to the maximum extent legally permissible, indemnify the Company for any losses or damages incurred by the Company if such loss or damage is incurred as a result of a Director's breach of laws or regulations in the course of performing his duties.
 The Directors and the Company shall jointly and severally indemnify the third party for any losses or damages incurred by such third party if such loss or damage is incurred as a result of a Director's breach of laws or regulations in the course of performing his duties.
-The aforementioned duties of the Directors shall also apply to the managers of the Company. - director is deemed as the act taken by the Company itself.
+The aforementioned duties of the Directors shall also apply to the managers of the Company. - Pursuant to the principle of case law, amidst the process of business management, an act taken by a director is deemed as the act taken by the Company itself.
 Where such an act leads to an impairment to a third party, it is the Company, instead of that acting director, which should assume the responsibility toward such third party.
 That claiming third party is not entitled to claim in accordance with the Articles of Incorporation to impose the obligations onto shareholders.
 A non-shareholder third party is not entitled to execute the claim in accordance with the Articles of Incorporation.
 Where a director impairs a third party and becomes subject to damage indemnity, the Company is entitled to claim on such director for damage indemnity for the impairment so incurred. - 3.
 Normally toward the Company, a manager is not obliged as a mandatory.
 A manager is not a party under the Articles of Incorporation.
 Even the Articles of Incorporation provide such terms, the manager is not entitled to the power of enforcement.
 The aforementioned obligations should be regulated with a manager by means of a contract. - 4.
 Pursuant to Article 26.5 of the Articles of Incorporation, amidst implementation of business operation to the Company, where a director violates the faithful obligations, another is not necessarily entitled to claim that director under the Companies Law of the British Cayman Islands into indemnity.
 Even if the Articles of Incorporation provide that such director should team up with the Company for the responsibility for indemnity, that would not constitute the very grounds to claim. - 5.
 Besides, though Articles of Incorporation provide under Article 26.5 that terms on the obligations are equally applicable to managers, as far as the laws prevalent on the British Cayman Islands are concerned.
-Accordingly, in an attempt to implement the responsibility of managers amidst protection over shareholders'
+Accordingly, in an